 Profile

 BEN AND is a leading fashion agency based in Munich, Germany.
 Since 2010, it has been helping to establish fashion brands in the German, Swiss and Austrian markets.
 The agency concentrates on carefully selected, promising brands with a strong DNA.
-As well as its headquarter in Munich, it also has showrooms in Düsseldorf and Berlin.
-At the moment BEN AND GmbH’s client list includes over 600 retailers.
+As well as its headquarters in Munich, it also has showrooms in Düsseldorf and Berlin.
+At the moment, BEN AND GmbH’s client list includes over 600 retailers.

 Styles/colors/fabrics: